TOP | 1-10 | 11-20 | 21-30 | 31-40 | 41-50 | 51-60 | 61-70 | 71-80 | 81-90 | 91-100

 Click each number to view the Japanese text. ( Your computer needs to be able to support "ShiftJIS" )

-91. Kirigirisu Naku ya shimoyo no Samushiro ni Koromo katashiki Hitori ka mo ne mu / Gokyogoku-Sessho, Saki no Daijodaijin(1169-1206) / Genre: love
+91. Kirigirisu Naku ya shimoyo no Samushiro ni Koromo katashiki Hitori ka mo ne mu / Gokyogoku-Sessho, Saki no Daijodaijin(1169-1206) / Genre: autumn

 How lonely I am to sleep clothed alone with my head on my own arm, on a cold straw mat on such a frosted night, when grasshoppers are chirping!

-92. Wa ga sode wa Shiohi ni mie nu Oki no ishi no Hito koso shira ne Kawaku ma mo nashi / Nijoin no Sanuki / Genre: autumn
+92. Wa ga sode wa Shiohi ni mie nu Oki no ishi no Hito koso shira ne Kawaku ma mo nashi / Nijoin no Sanuki / Genre: love

-My sleeves don't have a time to dry like a rock in the offing which can't be seen even when the tide is out, though people don't know it.
+My sleeves don't have a time to dry like a rock in the offing which can not be seen even when the tide is out, though people don't know it.

 93. Yo no naka wa Tsune ni mogamona Nagisa kogu Ama no obune no Tsunade kanashi mo / Kamakura no Udaijin(1192-1219) / Genre: travel

 I'd like the world not to be changed forever.
-I am really moved to see a fisher man is pulling the rope another man tied at the head of the boat.
+I am deeply moved to see that fishermen are pulling the rope of a small boat, which other man is rowing near the shore.

 94. Mi yoshino no Yama no akikaze Sa yo fuke te Furusato samuku Koromo utsu nari / Sangi Masatsune(1170-1221) / Genre: autumn

-* double meaings:"village is cold" and "sound is wintry"
+* double meanings: samuku = "village is cold" and "sound is wintry"

 * based on: "Mi yoshino no Yama no shirayuki tusmoru ra shiFurusato samku Narimasaru nari"